mhs89/devops-demo-tgg/README.md

 -rw-r--r-- 1 root     root       450 Mar 19 10:38 values.yaml

 python-app-task3 : Python application is for basic mathematical opeations.
 Created pyhton files, Dockerfile, Helm charts templates and scipt files .
-In Jenkins pipeline, used docker and alpine/helm containers as agent to build the python image , push the dockerhub and deploy the application with Helms.
+In Jenkins pipeline, use docker container as agent to build the python image and push the dockerhub and deploy the application with Helms using the alpine/helm container from public Dockerhub repository.

 Helm charts are inside the "charts" subfolder and created all necessary files and scripts to deploy the application with Helm.

 ===============================================================================